-- Recognizes overall Company performance, divisional safety performance, and contribution to the achievement of productivity improvement initiatives. - Target bonuses based on a percentage of actual base salary paid during the fiscal year are established for the applicable NEO under the AICP. - Target bonus percentages remained unchanged for fiscal 2019 for Messrs.
-Peach and Henderson at 100% and increased for Messrs.
-Heiskell (from 80% to 100%) and Dvck (from 75% to 80%). - Differences in target bonus percentages among the NEOs reflect their varying levels of responsibility, expertise, experiences, development within roles, and positions within the industry.
+- Recognizes overall Company performance, divisional safety performance, and contribution to the achievement of productivity improvement and technology initiatives. - Target bonuses based on a percentage of actual base salary paid during the fiscal year are established for the applicable NEO under the AICP. - Target bonus percentages remained unchanged for fiscal 2020 for Messrs.
+Peach, Henderson and Heiskell at 100% and Mr. Dyck at 80%. - Differences in target bonus percentages among the NEOs reflect their varying levels of responsibility, expertise, experiences, development within roles, and positions within the industry.

-For fiscal 2019, the Committee established a series of performance targets based on the Company's Adjusted EPS, safety, productivity improvements, and operating cash flow, which utilized the same adjustments as in the fiscal 2019 APBP.
-In addition, consistent with the metrics used in the fiscal 2019 APBP, the Committee determined to use adjusted operating cash flow, productivity improvements, and workplace safety as the other operating metrics for the fiscal 2019 AICP to complement the financial AICP metric.
-Also consistent with the fiscal 2019 APBP, the non-income statement metrics under the fiscal 2019 AICP (i.e., safety performance, productivity improvements, and operating cash flow) were capped at 0.5x in the event adjusted earnings per share were negative.
-For additional discussion on the target levels set for each of the fiscal 2019 AICP performance goals, see the discussion of that goal under the fiscal 2019 APBP on page 44.
+For fiscal 2020, the Committee established a series of performance targets based on the Company's Adjusted EPS, safety, productivity improvement and technology initiatives, and operating cash flow, which utilized the same adjustments as in the fiscal 2020 APBP.
+In addition, consistent with the metrics used in the fiscal 2020 APBP, the Committee determined to use adjusted operating cash flow, productivity improvement and technology initiatives, and workplace safety as the other operating metrics for the fiscal 2020 AICP to complement the financial AICP metric.
+Also consistent with the fiscal 2020 APBP, the non-income statement metrics under the fiscal 2020 AICP (i.e., safety performance, productivity improvement and technology initiatives, and operating cash flow) would be capped at 0.5x in the event adjusted EPS were negative and at 1.0x if adjusted EPS were below threshold (0.25x).
+For additional discussion on the target levels set for each of the fiscal 2020 AICP performance goals, see the discussion of that goal under the fiscal 2020 APBP on page 48.